Technology of the New York City Subway: Platform screen doors

 The MTA conducted an internal study of the system in 2019 to determine whether platform screen doors could be installed at each station.
 The MTA concluded that only 128 stations, or 27 percent of the network, could theoretically be fitted with platform screen doors.
-Between those, only 41 such stations would be able to theoretically receive such doors in 2019 due to mismatches in door positions between different rolling stock, (Note: The A Division uniformly uses 51 ft cars with three doors on each side.
+Between those, only 41 such stations would theoretically be able to receive such doors in 2019 due to mismatches in door positions between different rolling stock, (Note: The A Division uniformly uses 51 ft cars with three doors on each side.
 As of 2019, the B Division uses 60 ft and 75 ft cars with four doors on each side.) and it would take ten years to have a uniform door position among all rolling stock.
 Of the infeasible stations, 154 stops could not receive platform doors because the resulting platform would be too narrow under the ADA, while 100 stops (mostly above ground) had precast concrete platforms that would not be able to support the weight of the doors.
 The MTA claimed the remaining stations could not be refitted because of persistent fleet alignment issues; (Note: 60-foot-long B Division cars have slightly different door arrangements based on whether they are "A" (cab) cars or "B" (trailer) cars, and they are arranged in four- or five-car sets.
 Four-car sets have two "A" cars and two "B" cars, and five-car sets have two "A" cars and three "B" cars.
-The MTA concluded that 31 stations could not be retrofitted with PSDs, regardless of whether all B Division cars were standardized to 60 feet long, because these stations are served by trains that use both four-car and five-car sets.) columns that were too close to the platform edge; an inaccessible platform; insufficient space for a platform-door equipment room; and, in one case (14th Street-Union Square on the Lexington Avenue Line), gap fillers.
+The MTA concluded that 31 stations could not be retrofitted with PSDs, regardless of whether all B Division cars were standardized to 60 feet long, because these stations are served by trains that use both four-car and five-car sets.) columns that were too close to the platform edge, an inaccessible platform, insufficient space for a platform-door equipment room, and, in one case (14th Street-Union Square on the Lexington Avenue Line), gap fillers.